Aly-ashoush/Aly-ashoush/README.md

 # Hey there!
 I'm Aly 👋

-🧠 **Data Scientist Engineer** | 🎬 **VFX Pipeline Enthusiast** | 🛠️ **Tech Explorer**
+🧠 **Data Scientist Engineer** | 📈 **AI & Data Enthusiast**  | 🛠️ **Tech Explorer**

 ---

 ## 👨‍💻 About Me:

 Hey!
-I'm Aly – a curious developer and toolmaker working behind the scenes to support teams and creatives.
+I'm Aly – a curious Data Scientist with a passion for turning data into actionable insights.
-I enjoy building smart tools and automations that make life easier and creativity smoother!
+I enjoy exploring data, building models, and creating smart solutions that support teams and drive better decisions!

-🔧 I work with a variety of tech — from DCC tools to frameworks like **FastAPI**, **React**, and **Django**.
+📊 I work with a variety of tools — from Python, Pandas, and Scikit-learn to frameworks like FastAPI.
-I'm also into tools like **PySide**, **MongoDB**, and more.
+I'm also into data visualization, Streamlit, and working with machine learning and deep learning models.

-✨ Whether it's building a desktop tool or a web API, I love solving real-world problems with clean, efficient code.
+✨ Whether it's analyzing large datasets or deploying ML models , I love solving real-world problems with clean, efficient, and data-driven solutions.

-📩 Feel free to email me at [alyashoush@gmail.com](mailto:aly.ashoush@hotmailmail.com) — I'll reply as soon as I can!
+📩 Feel free to email me at [aly.ashoush@hotmail.com](mailto:aly.ashoush@hotmail.com) — I'll reply as soon as I can!

 ---